Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Also, enjoy the paradise beaches in the afternoon and a festive evening at a restaurant and bar for a very good cocktail.

-As for the second day, head to the island of Cozumel located in front of Playa del Carmen.
+For the second day, head to the island of Cozumel located in front of Playa del Carmen.

 You can get there by ferry or on a day trip from your hotel for a dream snorkeling day on the coral reef.